-Our two algorithmic results can be seen as extensions of Courcelle's Theorem and of the main result in \cite{SauST25Parameterizing} to colorful graphs.
-While the structural parameters in these theorems are treewidth $\tw$ and Hadwiger number $\hw$ (that is the maximum size of a clique minor) respectively, we now introduce two parameters on colorful graphs that will serve as our new combinatorial restrictions.
+Our two algorithmic results can be seen as extensions of Courcelle's Theorem and of a recent result due to Sau, Stamoulis, and Thilikos \cite{SauST25Parameterizing} to colorful graphs.
+While the structural parameters in these theorems are treewidth, denoted by $\tw$ and Hadwiger number, denoted by $\hw$ (that is the maximum size of a clique minor) respectively, we now introduce two parameters on colorful graphs that serve as our new combinatorial restrictions.